 Since the end of 2010, Swiss authorities have developed a long and fruitful relationship with their European and non-European counterparts.
 Swiss authorities and their security/police partner services abroad have worked together in some of the most important proceedings developed in Switzerland.

-Fedpol and its European and non-European partners both intend to continue (and intensify) their collaboration in the field of counter-terrorism.
+Swiss Authorities and their European and non-European partners intend to continue (and intensify) their collaboration in the field of counter-terrorism, and this also under Convention on Cybercrime.

 Safe havens and shelter to terrorists and terrorist organizations